raynersusanto0/raynersusanto0/README.md

 🌱 I’m currently studying in the University of Colorad Boulder.
 I'm currently taking Algorithms, Human Computer Interaction, and Intro to Data Science.

-📫 You can reach me through LinkedIn (https://www.linkedin.com/in/raynersusanto/) or through email at " rayner.susanto@colorado.edu "
+📫 You can reach me through LinkedIn (https://www.linkedin.com/in/raynersusanto/) or through email at "rayner.susanto@colorado.edu"

 It's a pleasure to meet all of you 😁